-If it’s earthy, meaningful and one-of-a-kind Aboriginal art you seek, take to the Tiwi Islands… just don’t pack your fear of heights, writes Jennifer Pinkerton.
+If it’s earthy, meaningful and one-of-a-kind Aboriginal art you seek, take to the Tiwi Islands for an art tour – just don’t pack your fear of heights.

 I gulp, awaiting the response.
 “Sure am,” replies Sarah, chipper as hell.

 I don’t know about you, but light aircraft?
 Mmm, no thanks.
-Then again, I’ve been living in Darwin for a year and word on the street is this: the Tiwi Islands are a no brainer – splendid, but a bruiser to get to.
+Then again, I’ve been living in Darwin for a year and word on the street is this: a day trip to the Tiwi Islands to see the art and artists who live there is a no-brainer.
+It’s splendid, but a bruiser to get to.

 But here’s the bother: the same artists crop up again and again.
 And not just on canvas, but on platters, key rings, diaries, pencils and neoprene beer holders.

 That’s why Tiwi holds such caché.
 The art scene there, much like the location itself, is for purists.